WeldHQ/integration-logos/README.md

 - Run `npm run build` and it should generate
 - Run `npm run dev` and navigate to `http://localhost:3000/` to see how the file looks
 - When you have merged your PR.
 Add a tag to the github repo - which will be used to reference the new version where you want to use this integration package.
+- You can add a tag by: `git tag 0.1.14` and then `git push origin tag 0.1.14`